 Slow Cook or No Cook Favorites for these hot days of Summer!

 Are you looking for a Slow Cook and No-Cook meal plan?
-These offered selections are sure to please the family and definitely easy on the cook!
+These offered selections are sure to please the family and are definitely easy on the cook!

 No matter how hot it gets, dinner still needs to be cooked.
 After the third day of burgers and dogs (and believe me, there is nothing wrong with those family favorites for dinner!) everyone might be ready to enjoy something else for dinner.
 Why not make it just as easy on the cook by enjoying this slow cook and no-cook menu plan?